 Wool is GOOD cotton is BAD, this includes all clothing items.

 It is worth investing in a pair of waterproof ski pants, as jeans get wet and will allow you to get cold.
 It is best to dress in layers as temperatures can vary throughout the day.

 Fleece or wool pants (long underwear) and a sweater (2 layers) are a great choice.
 Wool socks will keep you warm through the day, though taking extra clothing and socks to change into after skiing/snowboarding is recommended.

 We cannot stress enough that any cotton material clothes, including jeans, are inappropriate for snowplay.
 It is very important to have pants and a top outer layer that are at least water resistant.
 A waterproof or water resistant jacket and pants (nylon, gore-tex) are your best bet for day-long warmth.

 Bring sunscreen!
-Between 9,000ft and 11,500ft the atmosphere is far thinner and sunburns happen quickly even in cloudy conditions.
+Between 9,000 ft. and 11,500 ft. the atmosphere is far thinner and sunburns happen quickly -- even in cloudy conditions.
 Forgot your sunscreen or a lip balm?
-Our Sports Shops carries them for your convenience.
+Our Sport Shop carries them for your convenience.

-Waterproof, breathable shell and well insulated.
-Mittens, along with hand and toe warmers are usually better for those susceptible to cold hands and feet.
+Waterproof and well insulated mittens with a breathable shell, along with hand and toe warmers, are usually better for those susceptible to cold hands and feet.

 Bring lots of water and drink it!